logo

 )

-3. Enable Claude API Beta and OpenAPI schema for API
+3. Activate the Claude API Beta feature and enable OpenAPI schema exposure.

-4. Add the following configuration to your Claude Desktop config file:
+4. Place the following configuration snippet into your application's specific configuration file:

 OpenAI OPENAI_API_KEY